earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 }
 ~~~

 Types in Cuelang start with `#` and look like a struct or class definition.
-Here I'm saying an `#Author` type has a name, bio and an avatar, all of which are strings.
+So here I'm saying an `#Author` type has a name, bio, and an avatar – all of which are strings.

-Next I need to tell `cue` that my yaml file, as the root level, is going to be a map with string keys, and `#Author` values.
+Next, I need to tell `cue` that my YAML file, at the root level, is going to be a map with string keys and `#Author` values.
 Doing so is pretty simple:

 ~~~{.yml caption="authors-type.cue"}
 [string] : #Author